-The Corporate Manager - Internal Audit and Data Protection is the Money Laundering Reporting Officer (MLRO) and is responsible for ensuring that proper procedures are in place to combat the possibility of the authority being used for money laundering purposes.
+The Corporate Manager - Internal Audit and Data Protection is the Money Laundering Reporting Officer (MLRO) and is responsible for ensuring that proper procedures are in place to combat the possibility of the Councils being used for money laundering purposes.

 CIPFA's Code of Practice for Managing the Risk of Fraud and Corruption (the Code) sets out the principles that define the governance and operational arrangements necessary for an effective counter fraud response.
-The Council uses the Code annually to assess the adequacy of arrangements which are reported annually to Audit Committee and action is taken where weaknesses have been identified.
+The Councils use the Code annually to assess the adequacy of arrangements which are reported annually to the Joint Audit and Standards Committee and action is taken where weaknesses have been identified.

-To help fight fraud and corruption locally each Council across Suffolk have nominated a representative to sit on the Suffolk Counter Fraud Group.
-It is intended to hold meetings every 3 to 4 months.
+To help fight fraud and corruption locally each Council across Suffolk has nominated a representative to sit on the Suffolk Counter Fraud Group.
+This group meets every 3 to 4 months.